QubesOS/qubes-doc/UserDoc/SplitGpg.md

 -   It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
 Perhaps the GPG backend domain could start a Disposable VM and have the to-be-signed document displayed there?
 To Be Determined.

+-   Verifying detached signatures does not work (see \#900).
+You have to have public keys in AppVM and some means to use different command to verify them.
+Both git and Enigmail does not allow that and you have to choose between [SplitGpg](/wiki/UserDoc/SplitGpg) and PGP/MIME.

 Configuring and using Split GPG
 -------------------------------